My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Many people want to book an Alaska cruise from Seattle.
 It’s convenient to fly into Seattle, board a ship, and spend a week cutting a path through the wilderness of Southeast Alaska.
 If you’re craving an Alaska cruise experience, you’re not alone: nearly 1 million travelers took a cruise from Seattle to Alaska in 2016!

-Regardless of how long your Alaska cruise is (choose from 7 to 14 nights) or where you embark and disembark, UnCruise offers a truly unique cruise opportunity.
+Regardless of how long your Alaskan UnCruise will be or where you embark and disembark, UnCruise offers a truly unique cruise opportunity.
 You will see Alaska as it actually is.
 Alaska is open and wild and for the most part empty – big ships that cruise through Southeast Alaska can’t reach the coves, bays, and fjords that give you a sense of how huge Alaska is (and how small you are in it).

 Afterward, I would enjoy my coffee in the lounge or on the forward deck, followed by breakfast in the dining room.
 The food aboard the Safari Endeavour is on par with every meal I’ve had on other cruises.